 7. Stock up when pricey or high-use items are on sale

 It’s not unusual for us to have additional pasta or extra laundry liquid in the cupboard if we see it on sale.
-It can save a lot of money on items that you use regularly.
+In the long term, it can save you a lot of money on items that you use regularly.

 8. Get creative with snacks

 Kids don’t need sugary, salty or fatty snacks.
-Besides being unhealthy, they’re expensive.
+Besides being unhealthy, processed snacks purchases are expensive.
 We always keep a big bowl of fruit on the kitchen bench, and pack fruit and healthy nuts for when we’re out and about.

 9. Drink water

 It’s easy for kids—and us—to drink juice or soft drink.
-It’s not good for health and costs a lot too.
+It’s not good for health or our wallet.
 Drink water, save money, improve your kids’ health.